Enclavely/tailor/readme.txt

 - Control global layout settings in the Customizer.
 - Control page specific layout settings and add custom CSS and JavaScript.
 - Preview your layouts on different device sizes and manage responsive behavior.
+- Supports WordPress features (multimedia, shortcodes and more).
+- Supports built-in and third-party widgets.
+- Supports multi-language and RTL layouts.

 Because Tailor works with any theme, choosing one that you like is now the hardest part of creating a website.